linkdesu/ckb-env/README.md

 - Copy and paste `.env.*.example` to `.env` and modify it base on your requirements, you most likely want to modify the `PROJECT_DIR` to indicate where this project directory is on your system.
 - Copy and paste `ckb-node/ckb.*.toml` to `ckb-node/ckb.toml` and `ckb-node/ckb-miner.*.toml` to `ckb-node/ckb-miner.toml` base on your requirements.
 - Config `mercury/config.toml` base on your requirements, you most likely want to modify `network_config.network_type` to indicate mainnet or testnet.
+- Confirm the directory permissions by simply run `docker compose up ckb-node`, if this command executed sueccessfully, then everything is OK, otherwise you need to solve the permission issues following [Permission Problems](#permission-problems).

 After all that preparation, you may start all services now with run `docker compose up` or click `Deploy this stack` .